counterpointsoftware/subquery-indexer/README.md

 This is the official installation guide which I encourage you to at least skim before trusting some random on the internet  https://docs.docker.com/compose/install/#install-compose-on-linux-systems

+### Change default Postres password

+Coming soon!

 ### UFW setup guide

-Coming soon
+Coming soon!

-### Monitoring setup guide
+### Monitoring setup guide (Prometheus and Grafana)

-Coming soon
+Coming soon!

+If anyone has any questions, corrections or amendments, please do hit me up on Discord - Big Jim | counterpoint